neebee01/SALES-PERFORMANCE-ANALYSIS-FOR-A-RETAIL-STORE/README.md

-A SHOTT DESCRIPTION O THE ANALYSIS
+A SHOTT DESCRIPTION OF THE ANALYSIS

 Sales Performance Analysis for a Retail Store
 A data analytics project that provides visual insights